 Where it came to using the D3300 its hit rate was very low, but occasionally it did manage some good shots.
 The 7D on the other hand had a much higher hit rate, the downside being the noise encountered at ISO 6400.
 I have tried ‘H’ (expanded ISO, aka 12800, on the 7D) and again its not a range I would recommend.
 With cameras like the D500 or the D850, or even the 5D MkIV, that’s not so much of a problem.
 I don’t expect I will be able to acquire one of these newer cameras so the7D will have to soldier on.

 Bavarian Village.
 Once more for the road….

+I’ll do another post with some more pictures like these pretty soon.
 There’s also a post pending on one of the people at Winter Wonderland detailing their specialist work.